bogus-things/RG_ExtendedSave/README.md

 - Provides API to add data to & read from character cards & outfits via `ExtendedSave` in `RG_ExtendedSave.dll`

 ## Limitations
-- Currently `PluginData` only supports string values for its dictionary (fix in progress)
-- No support for the `Extensions` methods in the BepisPlugins original (fix impossible?)
+- No support for the `Extensions` methods in the BepisPlugins original (might be possible to reimplement this using IntPtr maps, investigating)
 - No studio support yet

 ## Requirements